platform-projects/provisioner/README.md

 ubuntu@ip-17-1-3-11:~$
 ```
 ### 3.2 - Git
-To retrieve the tool from GitHub, the command line version of Git is an easy way to download the project to a local directory.
+To retrieve the **provisioner** from GitHub, the command line version of Git is an easy way to download the project to a local directory.
 The project may also be downloaded from GitHub using a browser.

 ```
 C:\>git --version